robinfhu/personal-site/content/resume.md

 I graduated with honors in 2009, and obtained my Bachelor's of Science.
 Shortly after, I was offered a job with **Bloomberg L.P.** in New York City.

+## Hobbies

+### Juggling

+I stumbled across a juggling club during my first few weeks at CWRU.
+I picked up three ball juggling very quickly, and then learned about this prop called **diabolo**.
+I fell in love with the prop and still practice it to this day.
+I can now run a 3 diabolo shuffle, and juggle up to five balls.

+I have performed my diabolo routine at:

+* Juggling Festivals: Rochester, NYC and Philadelphia
+* Universities: CWRU and Binghamton University
+* Parks: Bryant Park, Central Park in NYC.

+### Photography

+I learned how to use a DSLR a few years back, and have since fallen in love with photography.
+I like hiking and photographing the scenery.
+Check out my albums on Instagram and Flickr!